joacorapela/pyClubCI/README.md

 ```
 ### Program the calculator

-- In a directory called `PyClubCI` write the first version of `calculator.py`
+- In a directory called `TutorialCI` write the first version of `calculator.py`
 ```python
 """
 Calculator library containing basic math operations.